 You probably never thought of this summer tourist hub—also America’s second-oldest city, dating back to 1610—as a ski town.
 Clearly, you do not know Santa Fe.
 About 16 miles away is possibly the country’s best-kept alpine secret.
 Ski Santa Fe boasts more than 80 trails, a bounty of powder, and you will be hard-pressed to wait in a lift line.
 In town, indulge in the southwestern city’s unbeatable, upscale Mexican fare at Sazón; visit the psychedelic living museum that is Meow Wolf or the less cerebral New Mexico History Museum; or stroll the Palace of the Governors, where Native American artists display their original handmade jewelry, ornaments, and artwork.

-A frigid but lively polestar on the shores of Lake Superior, great restaurants and craft beer abound along with one of the Midwest’s most popular ski hills.
+A frigid but lively polestar on the shores of Lake Superior, Marquette abounds with great restaurants, craft beer, and one of the Midwest’s most popular ski hills.
 With only a 600-foot vertical rise and three chairlifts, Marquette Mountain may be small, but it’s got steeps and tallies more than 200 inches of snow per year.
 Outside the slopes and near-endless cross-country trails, the real thrill of this area comes on two wheels—more than 75 miles of trail groomed for fat tires surround Marquette.
 If pedaling in a blizzard doesn’t endear you to the hardcore but super friendly Yoopers, sipping local suds certainly will.
 Blackrocks Brewery, Ore Dock Brewing Company, Drifa Brewing, and Barrel & Beam are all beer snob-worthy stops in a college town also crawling with cozy dives.

 Tahoe City, California